JasonHoku/MicroHawaii/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

+# Accepting PRs, questions, comments and concerns.
+Thank you!